i3PosNet: Instrument Pose Estimation from X-Ray in temporal bone surgery

 \section{Discussion \& Conclusion}

 We estimate the pose of three surgical instruments using a Deep-Learning based approach.
-By including geometric considerations into our method, we are able approximate the non-linear properties of rotation and projection.
-In previous works, this was done by training neural networks to specialized sections of the parameter space \cite{Miao.2016}, in effect providing the chance for local linearizations. i3PosNet outperforms registration based methods by a factor of 5 and more.
+By including geometric considerations into our method, we are able to approximate the non-linear properties of rotation and projection.

-i3PosNet performs well independent of the instrument, with the only instrument dependent parameters being the relation of the instrument origin with respect to the instruments center of mass.

-Our instruments share the property of a dominant axis with most surgical instruments (screws, nails, rotational tools, catheters, drills, etc.) and is evaluated for minimally invasive surgery, where tools are very small.
-A dominant axis leads to i3PosNet's limitation on feasible projection angles, which requires there to be an angle of at least \ang{10} between said axis and the projection direction.
-The non-existence of the non-continuous jump between \ang{359} and \ang{0} is another advantages of the indirect determination of the orientation.
+The accuracy provided by i3PosNet improves the ability of surgeons to accurately determine the pose of instruments, even when the line of sight is obstructed.
+However, the transfer of the model trained solely based on synthetic data significantly reduces the accuracy, a problem widely observed in learning for CAI \cite{Unberath.2019,Terunuma.2018,Zhang.2018,Vercauteren.2020}.
+As a consequence, while promising on synthetic results, i3PosNet closely misses the required tracking accuracy for temporal bone surgery on real x-ray data.
+Solving this issue is a significant CAI challenge and requires large annotated datasets mixed into the training \cite{Bui.2017} or novel methods for generation \cite{Unberath.2018}.

-In the future, we want to embed i3PosNet in a multi-tool localization scheme, where fiducials, instruments etc. are localized and their pose estimated without the knowledge of the projection matrix.
+In the future, we also want to embed i3PosNet in a multi-tool localization scheme, where fiducials, instruments etc. are localized and their pose estimated without the knowledge of the projection matrix.
 To increase the 3D accuracy, multiple orthogonal x-rays and a proposal scheme for the projection direction may be used.
-We want to verify i3PosNet on real x-ray images by exploring the dependence on clean annotations and investigating methods to cope with noisy annotations.
-One limitation of i3PosNet is the associated radiation exposure, which could be decreased by low-energy x-rays, possibly at multiple settings \cite{Wernick.2003}.

-With the accuracy shown in this paper, i3PosNet enables surgeons to accurately determine the pose of instruments, even when the line of sight is obstructed.
-Through this novel navigation method, surgeries previously barred from minimally invasive approaches are opened to new possibilities with an outlook of higher precision and reduced patient surgery trauma.
+Through this novel navigation method, surgeries previously barred from minimally-invasive approaches are opened to new possibilities with an outlook of higher precision and reduced patient surgery trauma.